Groups, Orders, and Dynamics: Amenable Left-Orderable Groups

+{\bf An extension for left-orderable groups without free subgroups~?} A prototype of a non-amenable group is the free group in two generators; see Exercise \ref{ejer:no invariant probability} below.
+Since every subgroup of an amenable group is amenable, every group containing a (non-Abelian) free group is also non-amenable.
+The converse is, however, false, even in the framework of bi-orderable, finitely-presented groups (see \S \ref{sec-amenable-ex}).

+\begin{small}\begin{ejer} Show that the group generated by two homeomorphisms of the circle having nonempty disjoint sets of fixed points does not preserve any probability measure on the circle.
+Deduce that the free group on two generators is not amenable. \end{ejer}\end{small}

+It is unknown whether Theorem \ref{witte-bien} extends to groups without free subgroups, that is, whether left-orderable groups not containing $\mathbb{F}_2$ are locally indicable.
+(See \cite{linnell-free} for an interesting result pointing in the affirmative direction.)
 A relevant class of groups that do not contain free subgroups consists of those satisfying a nontrivial {\bf{\em law}} (or {\bf{\em identity}}).
 This is a reduced word $W \!=\!
 W (x_1,\ldots,x_k)$ in positive and negative powers such that $W (g_1,\ldots,g_n)$ is trivial for {\em every} $g_1,\ldots,g_n$ in the group.
 For instance, Abelian groups satisfy a law, namely $W_1 (x_1,x_2) := x_1 x_2 x_1^{-1} x_2^{-1}$.
 Nilpotent and solvable groups also satisfy group laws.
 Another important but less understood family is the one given by groups satisfying an {\bf{\em Engel condition}} $W^E_k$, where

 It is an open question whether left-orderable groups satisfying an Engel condition must be nilpotent.
 This is known to be true if the group is Conrad-orderable (see \cite[Theorem 6.G]{glass}).
 In other words, if $\Gamma$ is an Engel group having a left-order without resilient pairs, then $\Gamma$ is nilpotent.
 In this direction, the next proposition becomes interesting, and shows the pertinence of Question \ref{question-cle}.
 The (easy) proof is left to the reader.
 (See \cite{gol} for more on this.)